 With an overwhelming 77 percent of delegates voting for legalization, Lavoie predicted: “I think it is really difficult for anyone to just ignore the result and the will of the membership.”

-In July 2018, we are to see his words come to fruition with marijuana legalization on the cusp of law.
+In July 2018, we are to see his words come to fruition with marijuana legalization on the cusp of law, and CBD oil will be available to all.

 At the time, representative thought Canadians may be comfortable with decriminalizing pot as a first step.
 However, Justin has decided to legalize marijuana first.